s9y/s9y.github.io/documentation/developing/themes.md

 Multiple values for showing the comments inside a popup window.

-$entry_id contains the ID of the entry showing the comments
+* $entry_id contains the ID of the entry showing the comments

-$comment_url contains the URL to submitting a comment to
+* $comment_url contains the URL to submitting a comment to

-$comment_entryurl contains the URL to the entry for which comments are shown
+* $comment_entryurl contains the URL to the entry for which comments are shown

-$comment_string returns a message after submitting a comment
+* $comment_string returns a message after submitting a comment

-$is_show_trackbacks indicates whether trackbacks shall be shown
+* $is_show_trackbacks indicates whether trackbacks shall be shown

-$is_comment_added indicates if a comment has just been added.
+* $is_comment_added indicates if a comment has just been added.

-$is_showcomments indicates if comments shall be displayed
+* $is_showcomments indicates if comments shall be displayed

-$is_comment_allowed indicates if comments are allowed
+* $is_comment_allowed indicates if comments are allowed

-$is_comment_notadded is set when a comment could not be added
+* $is_comment_notadded is set when a comment could not be added

-$is_comment_empty is set when a comment was submitted with no text
+* $is_comment_empty is set when a comment was submitted with no text

 Scope: commentpopup.tpl

-#### $view [string - available for 1.0-beta3 and above]
+#### $view [string]

 Indicates the current "view" on the frontend.
-One of: "archives, entry, feed, admin, archives, plugin, categories, authors, search, css, start, 404"
+One of: "archives, entry, feed, admin, archive, plugin, categories, authors, search, css, js, comments, start, 404"

 Scope: *.tpl